bast/software-development-toolbox/doc/software.rst

 For Mac OS X we recommend installing packages via Homebrew: http://brew.sh (use ``$ brew search <package>``).
 But if you like MacPorts better, that should work, too.
+If you are not a sudoer, Homebrew is a better option than MacPorts.
+Or so I heard.

 For Windows we recommend to follow installation instructions for the shell, text editor, Python, and Git as provided by the Software Carpentry (we will not need